ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 to do in this context:

 *  Of all the identifiers that are part of the message itself, this is the only one required to be present.
+A message without a single, properly formed RFC5322.From header field does not comply with [@!RFC5322], and handling such a message is outside of the scope of this specification.

 *  It seems the best choice of an identifier on which to focus, as most MUAs display some or all of the contents of that field in a